inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 #### Run

-The initial step is to run the software while monitoring key performance metrics.
-This involves executing the application under realistic conditions to assess its current performance levels.
+The initial step is to run the software and collect key performance metrics while exercising its functionalities.
+This involves executing the application under realistic conditions to assess its current performance levels, while collecting data on how the software executes.

 You may be running a production environment with a real user base that consumes your applications, or you may be testing in an isolated environment a new system that works transparently for the average human; it really doesn't matter.